Master Agreement (E204CW)

 i.
 Unbundle or independently use individual or component parts of Esri Offerings;

 j.
-Incorporate any portion of the Esri Offerings into a product or service for third-party use that competes with the Esri Offerings;
+Incorporate any portion of Esri Offerings into a product or service for third-party use that competes with the Esri Offerings;

 k.
 Publish or in any other way communicate the results of benchmark tests run on Beta Products without the prior written permission of Esri and its licensors; or